peebles/cloud-queue/README.md

 This library acts as a common abstraction on top of a number of popular cloud queue implementations.
-It provides a simple, common interface on top of SQS, IronMQ, RabbitMQ, Azure and Redis.
+It provides a simple, common interface on top of SQS, IronMQ, RabbitMQ, Azure, Rackspace and Redis.
 This means you can write your application code once, and with only config file changes use any one of the implementations supported by this library.

 ## The Cloud Queue Model